BenBurum/ThoughtsForGary/README.md

 Random Busey, Random Nietzche.
 What more could you want?

 If you're just looking for the runnable version of the program and don't care about the source code, then you want "Thoughts for Gary.Zip."
-Just unzip and run the .jar file.
+Just unzip and run the .jar file from the command line.

 If you want to change what quotes or pictures come up you can do so by adding files to the Images folder or adding lines to the quotes.txt file.
 Just make sure that every file in the Images folder is a valid image within a reasonable size range (no more than 600px or so in height) and that every quote is on its own line in the text file.